Winds-Studio/Leaf-website/pages/docs/benchmark/chunk-generation.md

 ### Performance Test Setup

-The benchmark was conducted using the Chunky plugin to generate 2048 chunks in a circular pattern.
+The benchmark was conducted using the Chunky plugin to generate radius of 2048 (in block) chunks in a circular pattern.
 Both servers were run on the same hardware with identical JVM settings to ensure a fair comparison.